 As a behavior management and safety practice, some school bus operations use assigned seating, or they separate older students from younger students if they ride on the same bus.
 But what about separating passengers by gender?

 In Atlanta, some high school and middle school boys and girls have been split up on the bus to improve behavior.
-As the Atlanta Journal-Constitution reported, the topic spurred discussion among local parents.
+As the Atlanta Journal-Constitution reported recently, the topic has become a point of discussion on Facebook among local parents.

 To find out more about this approach to bus behavior, I talked to two Atlanta Public Schools officials: John Franklin, executive director of transportation, and Kimberly Willis Green, media relations manager.